Fallen-Breath/classic-minecraft-icon/README.md

 Here's a simple client-side mod to revert that change.
 Yes, the classic Minecraft icon is back!

-This mod is client-side only and requires only the Fabric loader.
-It supports all Minecraft versions since 1.14
+This mod is client-side only and requires no extra dependency.
+It supports all Minecraft versions since 1.14 (fabric) or since 1.15 (forge)

 | Icon File          | Source                                                                                                                                 |
 |--------------------|----------------------------------------------------------------------------------------------------------------------------------------|